chef/chef-web-docs/content/workstation_setup.md

     knife client list
     ```

-    to return a list of clients (registered nodes and ChefDK
+    to return a list of clients (registered nodes and Chef Workstation
     installations) that have access to the Chef Infra Server.
 For
     example: